mrkwnzl/cyphersystem-compendium/README.md

 This is a module for use in conjunction with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
 The Cypher System Compendium expands the Cypher System game system with compendia full of equipment, cyphers, and abilities.

 The content is crowd sourced by the Cypher and Foundry VTT community.
+I’ll submit this module to the Foundry database when it has more content.
+Until follow these steps to install it:

+1. Open Foundry VTT and open “Add-on Modules.”
+2. Click on “Install Module.”
+3. Copy the following URL into the Manifest URL filed at the bottom of the window: https://raw.githubusercontent.com/mrkwnzl/cyphersystem-compendium/main/module.json
+4. Click on “Install.”

 ## Support